Window Treatments for Home Staging

 Monotone color scheme bedroomThe window treatments in this monotone bedroom show how hard and soft window treatments complement each other.

 Window coverings can be divided into two groups; soft and hard.
 Soft window treatments are made with fabric, of course.
 Examples are curtains, draperies, valances, roller shades, and roman blinds.
-Fabric drapes and curtains soften a room and make it more inviting.
+Fabric draperies and curtains soften a room and make it more inviting.

 Lacy window curtainsToo fussy and "taste specific."
-This style will not help you sell your house!

 Remove worn or outdated venetian blinds and cheap roller shades.

-Get rid of window coverings in outdated colors, those with fussy ruffles or shirred fabrics, ornate laces, bishop sleeves, swags and tassels.
+Get rid of window coverings in outdated colors; those with fussy ruffles or shirred fabrics, ornate laces, bishop sleeves, swags and tassels.

 Formal window treatmentsAn example of excessively formal draperies.
 Great if you live in Buckingham Palace; not good for selling your home!

-Theme-based window treatments, like “My Little Ponies” or “Disney” characters are just too taste specific and won’t appeal to many people over the age of 10.
+Theme-based window treatments, like “My Little Ponies” or “Disney” characters are too taste specific and won’t appeal to many people over the age of 10.

-Colors, patterns, and textures
+Colors, patterns, and textures for windows

-If you have customized window treatments that enhance your home decor, consider leaving them for the new home owners.
 This is a great selling feature, plus it's one less thing you'll have to pack for your move!
 Chances are, they won't go with your new home anyway.

 Beautiful windows with a sea view.Let beautiful windows speak for themselves!